Featured Project

 AWS AutoML Lite - Serverless AutoML Platform

 Cost-effective AutoML platform built on AWS serverless architecture.
-Upload CSV files, automatically detect problem types (classification/regression), and train machine learning models with FLAML. ~85-95% cheaper than SageMaker Autopilot.
+Upload CSV files, automatically detect problem types (classification/regression), train ML models with FLAML, and deploy for serverless inference via Lambda + ONNX Runtime. ~$3-25/month vs ~$36-171/month for SageMaker endpoints.

 Overview

 A lightweight, production-ready AutoML platform leveraging AWS serverless services.
 Features split architecture: FastAPI + Mangum for Lambda API (5MB) and Docker containers on AWS Batch Fargate Spot for training (265MB ML dependencies).
 Built with Python 3.11+, Next.js 16, and Terraform 1.9+.
-Implements automatic problem type detection, EDA report generation with ydata-profiling, intelligent feature preprocessing (ID column detection, constant/duplicate removal), and model export (.pkl).
-Infrastructure as Code with Terraform managing 44+ AWS resources.
+Implements automatic problem type detection, EDA report generation with ydata-profiling, intelligent feature preprocessing (ID column detection, constant/duplicate removal), serverless model inference with ONNX Runtime on Lambda ($0 idle vs ~$36-171/month SageMaker), model export (.pkl and .onnx), model comparison of up to 4 training runs, dark mode with system preference detection, and training run tags/notes for experiment organization.
+Infrastructure as Code with Terraform.
 Frontend with SSR deployed on AWS Amplify (Node.js 20+).
-Achieves ~$10-25/month cost (vs $50-200 SageMaker Autopilot) with complete CI/CD via GitHub Actions OIDC.
+Achieves ~$3-25/month cost ($0 when idle) with complete CI/CD via GitHub Actions OIDC.

 Technologies & Tools